LeonorPDX/LeonorPDX.github.io/_posts/2020-03-09-brew_finder_ruby_cli_project.markdown

 BrewFinder::CLI.new.call
 ```

 I hadn't made the CLI class yet, or the call method, but I knew I would need to set Ruby as the environment, require the Bundler set up and my environment folder, and I wanted the program to run as soon as a new instance of the CLI class was instantiated.
-By instantiating the CLI and the call method, I was "forcing the run file to create the CLI."
+By instantiating the CLI and the `.call` method, I was "forcing the run file to create the CLI."

 Next I was just creating basic objects and trying to get them to play nicely together.
 I made a CLI that put out simple messages and made a Brewery class and populated it with objects that were hard coded.
 Once I got the CLI working with the Brewery class, I was ready to use the API to create real Brewery objects.
 My Brewery and API objects were pretty simple and easy to get functioning properly.
 For the Brewery object, I gave it all the attributes from the Open Brewery DB results, used a hash and the `.send` method to assign the key-value pairs to the attributes, made a display details method, and methods to access all Brewery objects and clear all Brewery objects.